JeremyAnsel/xwa_hooks/xwa_hook_pilot/zip/readme.txt

 - 0 means constant rotation
 - 1 means rotation with random
 - 2 means rotation with random and pause

+To define wich meshes are animated when the cockpit is displayed, create a file named "FlightModels\[Model]PilotCockpit.txt" or create a section named "[PilotCockpit]" in "FlightModels\[Model].ini".
+When the "[PilotCockpit]" is empty, the values of the "[Pilot]" section are used.
+The format is the same as the "[Pilot]" section.

 See *Pilot.txt.
+See AWingPilotCockpit.txt.

 *** Credits ***